 Data

-211 Counts: More than 150,000 people in North Carolina dial 2-1-1 or visit nc211.org for help with needs like food, shelter, medical needs, disaster services, and more every year.
-211 Counts is the first tool to provide real-time, searchable, and visual presentations of data from 211 call centers.
-211 Counts provides a snapshot of community-specific needs displayed by zip code, region, county, state or federal legislative district as recently as yesterday, enabling you to easily check trends, make comparisons, and share information.
+More than 150,000 people in North Carolina call 2-1-1 annually for help with basic needs, such as food, shelter, healthcare, disaster services, and more.
+211 Counts is the first tool to provide real-time, searchable, and visual presentations of caller data.
+211 Counts provides a snapshot of community-specific needs displayed by zip code, region, county, state or federal legislative district as recently as yesterday, allowing you to easily check trends, make comparisons, and share information.
 View 211 Counts data for North Carolina.

 Other Reliable Data Sources